lordhaywire/2D-4X/README.md

 2. Create a good in the County Resource folder.

-3. Assign enums on the good, and fix all other good enums.
+3. Create an enum for the Good.

+4. This will throw off the enums on already created Goods.
+Fix them.

 #### Construction Good for County Improvement

-Goods Construction Cost is a one time fee charged when the county improvement is initially started being built.
+Goods Construction Cost is a one time fee charged when the county improvement is initially built.

 1. Drag over the Good resource.